New Jersey State Museum: Bureau of Archaeology/Ethnography

-The Bureau of Archaeology/Ethnography collections encompass approximately 2.4 million prehistoric and historic specimens acquired by nearly 100 years of excavation, as well as almost 4,000 ethnographic objects acquired as gifts to the museum.
-Scholars widely recognize the museum's archaeology specimens as the definitive systematic research collection for the study of the prehistory of New Jersey.
-Notably, the archaeological collection includes material excavated from the nearby Abbott Farm National Historic Landmark Site.
+The Bureau of Archaeology/Ethnography collections encompass approximately 2.4 million prehistoric and historic specimens acquired by 100 years of excavation, as well as almost 4,000 ethnographic objects acquired through gifts to the museum.

-The ethnographic collection consists of specimens that represent the Lenape and other North American Indian groups.
+The ethnographic collection consists of specimens that represent the Lenape and other North American indigenous groups.

 Bureau of Cultural History

 The Bureau of Cultural History collection includes over 13,000 artifacts documenting New Jersey's cultural, economic, military, political, and social history, as well as aspects of its decorative arts.
 The Cultural History Bureau also oversees the preservation and interpretation of the New Jersey State Capitol's collection of military flags used by New Jersey regiments in the Civil War and World War I.

 Bureau of Fine Art

-The State Museum has collected over 12,000 works of art including paintings, prints, drawings, sculpture, and photographs, most acquired since 1965 when the museum's mission was expanded to include fine art.
+The State Museum has collected over 12,000 works of art including paintings, prints, drawings, sculpture, and photographs.

 The collection has an American focus that highlights the work of New Jersey artists within the context of American art history.
 Also included are works that depict New Jersey scenes and events.
 The strengths of the Fine Art collection lie in works by the American modernists associated with Alfred Stieglitz, American abstract artists of the 1930s and 1940s, a comprehensive collection of works by 19th through 21st-century African-American artists, contemporary American and New Jersey art, the complete graphic outputs of Ben Shahn and Jacob Landau and print and paper work by the New Jersey Fellows associated with the Brodsky Center.
 The Fine Art History Bureau also has curatorial responsibility for the State House Portrait Collection which includes portraits of New Jersey's governors, jurists, and other state officials.